TeamCity features backup and restore options, which let you save your system's state and restore it when it is needed.

 There you can easily spot different configuration problems: redundant or unused VCS roots, build configurations with large build logs, critical errors, etc.

-Starting with 2019.2, TeamCity exposes its metrics via an HTTP endpoint, so they can be scraped by Prometheus and then visualized via the Prometheus web interface, or in a Grafana dashboard.
+TeamCity also exposes its metrics via an HTTP endpoint, so they can be scraped by Prometheus and then visualized via the Prometheus web interface, or in a Grafana dashboard.